Shape-centered Representation Learning for Visible-Infrared Person Re-identification: Proposed Method

-\textbf{Baseline: Appearance Feature Learning.} Referring to the ReID framework named AGW \cite{ye2021deep}, we adopted a dual stream network that removed the Non-local Attention as the Baseline.
-Specifically, a dual stream network consists of two parallel convolutional layers with unshared parameters, four blocks with shared parameters, and a Generalized-mean (GeM) Pooling layer, named $\bm F_{a}$.
-Two parallel convolutional layers independently process VIS and IR images to extract low-level features, then the features are fed to the subsequent four blocks to extract high-level features $\bm f_{i}^{m}$.
+Referring to the ReID framework named AGW \cite{ye2021deep}, we adopted a dual stream network that removed the Non-local Attention as the Baseline.
+Specifically, a dual stream network consists of two parallel convolutional layers with unshared parameters and four blocks with shared parameters, named $\bm E_{a}$.
+Two parallel convolutional layers independently process VIS and IR images to extract low-level features, then these features are fed to the subsequent four blocks to extract high-level features $\bm f_{i}^{m}$.
 The above process can be formalized as:

-To ensure the identity discriminability of $\bm f_{i}^{m}$, Cross Entropy (CE) loss $L_{id}$ and Weighted Regularization Triplet (WRT)\cite{ye2021channel} loss $L_{wrt}$ was adopt to constrain it as follows:
+where the $GeM$ represents the Generalized-mean (GeM) Pooling layer\cite{ye2021channel}.
+To ensure the identity discriminability of $\bm f_{i}^{m}$, the Cross-Entropy (CE) loss $L_{id}$ and the Weighted Regularization Triplet (WRT)\cite{ye2021channel} loss $L_{wrt}$ were adopt to constrain it as follows: